f5devcentral/f5-velos-training/docs/velos_security.rst

 Password Hashing Algorithm
 ==========================

-Some environments require a different password hashing algorithm than the default sha512, and have requested support for Bcrypt/blowfish as the standard encryption for passwords stored on F5OS. this has been added as an option in F5OS 2.0.
+Some environments require a different password hashing algorithm than the default sha512 and have requested support for Bcrypt/blowfish as the standard encryption for passwords stored on F5OS. this has been added as an option in F5OS 2.0.
 If enabled, the existing user passwords hashed by the old algorithm are unaffected.
-Only new passwords that come after the configuration change will be encrypted by theÂ  newly chosen algorithm.
+Only new passwords that come after the configuration change will be encrypted by the newly chosen algorithm.
 Existing users' access privileges into the system will not be affected and users will not see any difference in their authentication experience.
 The F5OS system administrators can enforce password changes when a need arises to apply the new algorithm for all users

 Setting the Password Hashing Algorithm via CLI
 ----------------------------------------------